fellipecm/somecompanytest/README.md

 # somecompanytest
 ## Description
-This a sample of an Ruby Rails environment creation and deploy using AWS CloudFormation and Puppet on CentOS.
+This a sample of an Ruby Rails environment creation and sample application deploy using AWS CloudFormation and Puppet on CentOS.

 ## Pre-requisites
 ### AWS: